YAMAHA JUNIOR MUSIC COURSE 2

-Students are required to have a keyboard with full size weighted keys for practice.
+Students are required to have a keyboard with full size weighted keys.
 Families interested in purchasing a Yamaha keyboard or piano are eligible for a tuition credit toward Yamaha Music Education System group classes.
 The tuition credit is processed through the Yamaha Head Office, and the amount of credit varies according to instrument purchased.
 Further information is available at the QCM office.

 Course fee: $845 per child, includes all materials.
 Registration fee: $40 per family per year.
 This fee covers registration for all programs within QCM over the year.